AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

-There are a large number of tools that can be used to read in  or  data and make plots.
+There are a large number of tools that can be used to read in Castro or BoxLib data and make plots.
 Here we give a brief overview of some of the tools as well as some examples.

 Controlling What’s in the PlotFile